Sabbath Dinner Experience

-Chicken soup is a classic Jewish comfort food, often served with matzo balls at Sabbath dinners.
-Known as matzo ball soup, the matzo balls are light dumplings made with matzo meal, eggs, water, and a fat like oil or chicken fat.
+Chicken soup is classic Jewish comfort food, often served with matzo balls at Sabbath dinners.
+Known as matzo ball soup, the matzo balls are light dumplings made with matzo meal, eggs, water, and a fat-like oil or chicken fat.
 It’s not unusual to include both noodles and matzo balls in the soup.

 Not every recipe is suited for serving on Shabbat because meats have to be cooked in advance, kept in the fridge, and then reheated the next day under unconventional circumstances according to Jewish cooking laws.
 Baked chicken dishes, roasted brisket, and slow-cooked meat dishes are typically good classic choices.

 A kugel is similar to a casserole and a staple of Ashkenazi Jewish cooking.
 Ingredients can include noodles or potatoes, cheese, fruits and/or vegetables.
 Kugel can be savory or sweet and is a perfect accompaniment to a Sabbath meal.
 Other Shabbat side dishes often include roasted vegetables, grain dishes, and salads.

 Desserts at a Shabbat meal must be pareve, according to Jewish cooking law.
 This means they can’t contain dairy or meat products.
 Interestingly, eggs that come from kosher fowl are allowed.
 Pareve recipes for cakes, cookies, tarts, and pies abound, and kosher bakeries that carry these desserts are found in numerous cities and towns.